-Each resource has an estimated amount of time it should take you if you have 0 prior knowledge on the topic.
-In total, if you are coming to this with absolutely no experience, as in, you'd have trouble articulating what the topic even is, then we estimate this work will take you between 80 - 100 hours to complete.
-If you are a rockstar, this shouldn't take more than 20 hours.
+Each resource has an estimated amount of time it should take you if you have zero prior knowledge on the topic.
+If you are coming to this with absolutely no experience then we estimate this work will take you between 80 - 100 hours to complete.
+If you are a rockstar then it shouldn't take more than 20 hours.

 To complete these units, you will need a Treehouse and CodeSchool account.
-They are both normally $25 a month, so figure you might spend $50-$100 depending on how quickly you get through the material.
+They are each normally $25 a month, so figure you might spend $50-$100 depending on how quickly you get through the material.
 So far the fine folks at CodeSchool have created a $9 trial month for all Flatiron Preworkers.
-So register using that link.
+Register using that link.
 Treehouse will offer something similar soon.
 You also will need a CodeAcademy account which is free.

 You should also have a Rails Development environment setup.
 There are lots of guides for that on the internet and depending on your OS and setup, it's a bit of a process.
 You could always use the cross-platform Rails Installer.